-Software Camera Control Pro 2: Control the camera remotely from a computer to record movies and photographs and save photographs directly to the computer hard disk.
-Note: Use the latest versions of Nikon software; see the websites listed on page xvii for the latest information on supported operating systems.
-At default settings, Nikon Message Center 2 will periodically check for updates to Nikon software and firmware while you are logged in to an account on the computer and the computer is connected to the Internet.
-A message is automatically displayed when an update is found.
-Body cap Body Cap BF-1B/Body Cap BF-1A: The body cap keeps the mirror, viewfinder screen, and image sensor free of dust when a lens is not in place.
-Remote • Wireless Remote Control ML-L3 (CD 5): The ML-L3 uses a 3 V controls/ CR2025 battery. wireless remote controller Pressing the battery-chamber latch to the right ($oldsymbol{1}$), insert a fingernail into the gap and open the battery chamber (2).
-Ensure that the battery is inserted in the correct orientation (4). • Wireless Remote Controller WR-R10/WR-T10: When a WR-R10 wireless remote controller is attached, the camera can be controlled wirelessly using a WR-T10 wireless remote controller. • Wireless Remote Controller WR-1: The WR-1 can function as either a transmitter or a receiver and is used in combination either with another WR-1 or a WR-R10 or WR-T10 wireless remote controller.
+Body Cap BF-1B/Body Cap BF-1A: The body cap keeps the mirror, viewfinder screen, and image sensor free of dust when a lens is not in place.

+Remote controls/ wireless remote controller

+Pressing the battery-chamber latch to the right (\fill) , insert a fingernail into the gap and open the battery chamber (\fill) .
+Ensure that the battery is inserted in the correct orientation (\fill) .

+- Wireless Remote Controller WR-R10/WR-T10: When a WR-R10 wireless remote controller is attached, the camera can be controlled wirelessly using a WR-T10 wireless remote controller. - Wireless Remote Controller WR-1: The WR-1 can function as either a transmitter or a receiver and is used in combination either with another WR-1 or a WR-R10 or WR-T10 wireless remote controller.
 For example, a WR-1 can be connected to the accessory terminal for use as a receiver, allowing the shutter to be released remotely by another WR-1 acting as a transmitter.

-Microphones Stereo Microphone ME-1 Accessory terminal accessories The D5500 is equipped with an accessory terminal for WR-1 and WR-R10 wireless remote controllers , MC-DC2 remote cords, and GP-1/GP-1A GPS units, which connect with the ◀ mark on the connector aligned with the ► next to the accessory terminal (close the connector cover when the terminal is not in use).
-USB and A/V connector accessories UC-E23 and UC-E6 USB cables (CP 93): The supplied UC-E23 cable is not available for separate purchase; purchase UC-E6 cables instead.
+Microphones Stereo Microphone ME-1 Accessory terminal accessories The D5500 is equipped with an accessory terminal for WR-1 and WR-R10 wireless remote controllers , MC-DC2 remote cords, and GP-1/GP-1A GPS units, which connect with the ◀ mark on the connector aligned with the ▶ next to the accessory terminal (close the connector cover when the terminal is not in use).
+USB and A/V • UC-E23 and UC-E6 USB cables (93): The supplied UC-E23 connector cable is not available for separate purchase; purchase accessories UC-E6 cables instead.
 EG-CP16 audio/video cables HDMI cables HDMI Cable HC-E1: An HDMI cable with a type C connector for connection to the camera and a type A connector for connection to HDMI devices.